Hi! I'm Alicia Wolf and I'm the creator of The Dizzy Cook...

 How I Became a Cook

-My love for cooking began in college, but as a new graduate I spent many nights at home learning new recipes.
-I was self-taught by reading cookbooks and making recipes from Ina Garten, Julia Child, Martha Stewart, and Smitten Kitchen.
-As I became a better cook, I furthered my education in cooking techniques by taking classes around the world, including The Cooks Atelier in Beaune, France and with Chef Lucia at Alexia Cooking School in Sorrento.
+My love for cooking began in college, but when I started my first job away from home and friends, I spent many nights alone learning new recipes.
+I was self-taught by reading cookbooks and experimenting with recipes from Ina Garten, Julia Child, Martha Stewart, Bon Appetit and Deb Perelman from Smitten Kitchen.
+As I became a better cook, I furthered my education in cooking techniques by taking classes around the world, with culinary arts programs in Dallas, Texas, The Cooks Atelier in Beaune, France and Alexia Cooking School in Italy.

-I currently live in Dallas, TX with my husband Casey and two dogs, Ellie and Cocoa.
-I also just had a baby boy!
-I went through years of infertility and recurrent miscarriage before we landed on IVF.
+I currently live in Dallas, TX with my husband Casey and two dogs, Ellie and Cocoa, a 2 year old boy and a baby girl.
+I went through years of infertility and recurrent miscarriage before we landed on IVF, which brought my amazing son.
+Our daughter came as a surprise!
+She spent time in the NICU before finally coming home with us 3 months ago.

 The Dizzy Cook Cookbook

-Today this website has bloomed into a bestselling cookbook, sold on Amazon and through The Dizzy Cook Shop (purchasing here supports me and this site directly vs supporting Amazon!) and has over 230,000 page views a month.
+Today this website has bloomed into a bestselling cookbook, sold on Amazon and through The Dizzy Cook Shop (purchasing here supports me and this site directly) and has over 300,000 page views a month.
 I also run The Dizzy Cook Recipe Chat which helps people with making my recipes and following the diet directly.

 Work With Me